x

 More () »

-New lawsuit filed against former Florissant officer accused of stealing nude photos from women's phones
+'The sad part is the number of victims': Third lawsuit filed against former Florissant officer accused of stealing nude photos from women's phones

 The lawsuit alleges that he took the woman's phone back to his police car during a traffic stop, found nude photographs of the woman on the phone, and used his own phone to take photos of the screen.
 The allegations mirror those described in multiple lawsuits filed earlier this year.

-The most recent lawsuit said the officer pulled the woman over twice for broken tail lights.
+The most recent lawsuit said the officer pulled the woman over twice this year for broken tail lights.
 During the stop, she told the officer her insurance information was on her phone.
 The lawsuit said the officer then took her unlocked phone back to his police vehicle, where he searched the phone for nude photographs.

 The lawsuit said the woman did not know she was victimized until the FBI contacted her several months later.
 In each of the previous lawsuits, the victims also said they were unaware of the incidents until they were contacted by the FBI.